Six major central banks make currency swap accords permanent

 Currency swap lines were first introduced nearly six years ago in response to a global credit crunch that starved banks of liquidity and threatened to gum up the entire financial system.

-They were an important part of the policy response to the 2007-2009 financial crisis, keeping a lid on funding costs which had spiralled due to fear over counter-party risk.
+They were an important part of the policy response to the 2007-2009 financial crisis, keeping a lid on funding costs which had spiraled due to fear over counter-party risk.

 The arrangements were next due for review in February.